mailcow/mailcow-dockerized-docs/docs/u_e-mailcow_ui-pushover.md

 4\.
 Create an Applications to get the API Token/Key which you also need to put in your mailbox settings

 5\.
-Optional you can add a notification title and a notification text
+Optional you can edit the notification title/text and define certain sender email addresses where a push notification is triggered

 6\.
 Save everything and then you can verify your credentials